stevenpstansberry/iot-health-sync/README.md

 - **Redis**: Caches live patient vitals for quick dashboard access.
 - **Amazon S3**: Archives historical data for compliance and analytics with AES-256 encryption for data at rest.

+### Compute Orchestration

+- AWS Lambda functions initiate and manage processing jobs on EC2 instances to handle intensive workloads like real-time anomaly detection and data formatting.

 ### APIs

 - Backend services expose: